-Law Firm Marketing is a complex process, requiring thorough research and carefully executed strategies that can help attorneys sustain growth in the long run.
-No matter if you’re looking to sign new cases through PPC or SEO, you need to segment, identify your buyer persona and target the most valuable prospective clients.
-We always talk about demographics and their potential contribution, and we consider the US Hispanics one of the most significant demographic groups that can become your loyal clients.
+Law firm marketing is a complex process, requiring thorough research and carefully executed strategies that help attorneys sustain growth in the long run.
+Whether you’re looking to sign new cases through PPC or SEO, you need to segment your audience, identify your buyer persona, and target the most valuable prospective clients.
+We always talk about demographics and their potential contribution, and we consider US Hispanics to be one of the most significant demographic groups from which to build loyal clients.

 Suppose you’re familiar with our agency and our blog.
-In that case, you’ll be familiar with the fact that we hold Hispanic marketing in high regard, and we consider Latinx as the best demographic for Law Firms that aim for sustainable growth.
-In previous articles, we’ve explained why every law firm must focus on Hispanic Clients; we’ve gone through the evolution of media consumption and given actionable tips on getting started with a Latinx legal marketing strategy.
-Today, we’ll look into the most recent news on the Hispanic population changes based on the most US census data and how they reflect on the opportunities for attorney marketing.
+In that case, you’ll be familiar with the fact that we hold Hispanic marketing in high regard and consider the Latinx market to be the best demographic for law firms aiming for sustainable growth.
+In previous articles, we’ve explained why every law firm must focus on Hispanic clients, we’ve gone through the evolution of media consumption, and we’ve provided actionable tips on getting started with a Latinx legal marketing strategy.
+Today, we’ll look into the most recent news on Hispanic population changes based on the most recent US census data as well as how this data affects opportunities for attorney marketing.

 - What’s the evolution of the Hispanic population in the US in the last decade?

-Latinx have been among the most significant contributors to the population growth in the US during the previous decade.
-According to the most recent numbers, the overall population growth rate has been the lowest since the 1930s.
+Latinx have been among the most significant contributors to population growth in the US during the previous decade.
+In fact, the most recent numbers indicate that the overall population growth rate is at its lowest since the 1930s.
 According to the latest census, the decimal count was 331,449,281 Americans, a 7.4% increase.
-Some of the main reasons are the relatively lower birth rate and the Trump administration immigration policies.
-The second is a topic of discussion for the census, as several analysts have developed an opinion stating that the US Hispanic population can have a potentially higher contribution.
-That’s mainly because of previously undocumented immigrants, but with the DACA revival and some expected Biden reforms, experts see substantial future growth.
-For example, the former Attorney General, Eric Holder, raised some questions about the census results, highlighting the previous administration’s pressure on immigrants, the restrictions, and the potential discouragement to fill surveys.
-If you add the COVID-19 pandemic to all these, you can understand the reasoning behind the rumors that US Hispanics have been undercounted in the recent census.
-Even under the current prism, the truth is the Latinx population has grown and accounts for 18.5% of the total.
+Some of the main reasons for this slow down are the relatively lower birth rate and the Trump administration’s immigration policies.
+The second is such a topic of discussion for the census because several analysts have theorized that the US Hispanic population has a potentially higher contribution than recorded.
+That’s mainly because of previously undocumented immigrants.
+However with the DACA revival and some expected Biden reforms, experts see substantial future growth.
+For example, the former Attorney General, Eric Holder, raised some questions about the census results, highlighting the previous administration’s pressure on immigrants, added restrictions, and the potential discouragement to fill out surveys.
+If you add the COVID-19 pandemic to all this, you can understand the reasoning behind the belief that US Hispanics have been undercounted in the recent census.
+Even under the current prism, the truth is the Latinx population has grown and accounts for 18.5% of the total growth.

 If we look closer at some data and regions, we can get a better understanding.
 Let’s begin with Texas.
-The 2020 Census was progressing poorly due to a lack of investment that only started last September, months after the count’s beginning.
-Undoubtedly, the State is one of those with the highest US Hispanic population, accounting for 39.7% of the population.
-These delays and potentially lack of sources could be additional reasons that lead experts to believe that further Hispanic contribution is possible.
+The 2020 census was progressing poorly due to a lack of investment that only started last September, months after the count’s beginning.
+Undoubtedly, the state of Texas has one of the highest US Hispanic populations, accounting for 39.7% of the state’s population.
+These delays and potential lack of sources could be additional reasons that lead experts to believe that further Hispanic contribution is possible.
 If we look at Arizona, another State with over 30% in Hispanic population (31.7%), we’ll see that just $1.5m was invested.
 The limited resources could be a contributing factor that fuels the speculation of a more significant increase in the Latinx population.

 Quoting Arturo Vargas, the CEO of NALEO: